-It was decided that when board seats become available in the years to come, special efforts will be done to attract new board members of the other sex in accordance with Article 96 §2, 6° of the Belgian Companies Code (and with the law of 28 July 2011) to assure that by 01/01/2021 (for newly listed companies, the legal quota is applicable as from their sixth year on the stock market) the appropriate quorum will be reached.
+It was decided that when board seats become available in the years to come, special efforts will be done to attract new board members of the other sex in accordance with Article 3:6 § 2, 6° of the Belgian Companies Code (and with the law of 28 July 2011) to assure that by 01/01/2021 (for newly listed companies, the legal quota is applicable as from their sixth year on the stock market) the appropriate quorum will be reached.
 This quota applies to the board as a whole, comprising both executive and non-executive directors.
-In 2018, Claudia D'Augusta was hired and the Board of Directors is composed of one of the other sex at the date of the Annual Report.
+The Company's board currently counts 7 board members of which 2 women.
+As one third of the board must be female and the minimum is rounded to the closest unit, Bone Therapeutics is currently compliant with the gender diversity requirement.